- Location: 6/29 Rani Bhawani Gali, Tripura Bhairwi Rd, Lahori Tola, Varanasi, Uttar Pradesh 221001

 How to Reach

 - By Train: Varanasi Cant.
-Railway station is nearest Railway Station and it is about 1.5 km from the temple and Varanasi Junction railway station is about 4.5 km from the temple.
+The railway station is nearest Railway Station and it is about 1.5 km from the temple and Varanasi Junction railway station is about 4.5 km from the temple.

 |Morning Timing||Evening Timing|